burhanahmed1/DSA/README.md

 Checking isDifferenceBST if differ. of sum of data of left sub-trees and sum of right sub is equal to that node.

 ## 11. DisjointSets_Recursive :
+Checking if two sets are Disjoint using Recursion

 ## 12. DoublyLinkedList :